Bwindi Impenetrable National Park Gorilla Safari Uganda

-Bwindi Impenetrable National Park is the most popular and receives the highest number of visitors annually who travel for all parts of the world to see its resident population of the highly endangered Mountain Gorillas.
-This 327 sq km national park is also listed among the UNESCO world heritage sites.
-Despite the large variety of wildlife found in the park, it is most popular for its resident population of the highly endangered mountain gorillas (about 800 remaining in the world).
+Bwindi Impenetrable National Park is located in southwestern Uganda on the edge of the Great Rift Valley, and it is among the most popularly visited game park in the country receiving thousands of visitors annually who travel from all parts of the world to see its resident population of the endangered Mountain Gorillas.
+This 327 sq km national park is also listed among the UNESCO world heritage sites and the best place to enjoy a Gorilla Trekking Tour in the world.
+Despite the large variety of wildlife found in the park, it is most popular for having the highest number of the endangered mountain gorillas in the world (with about 1006 mountain gorillas remaining in the world today).

 March to May, and September to November are the wettest months so the terrain is more challenging.